ut-beg-texnet/eqcct/eqcctpro/README.md

   - Must be a real value that is based on your hardware's physical memory space, if it exceeds the space the code will break due to OutOfMemoryError
 - **`selected_gpus (list)`: default = None**
   - List of GPU IDs on your computer you want to use if `mode = 'gpu'`
-  - None existing GPU IDs will cause the code to exit
+  - Non-existing GPU IDs will cause the code to exit

 ### Finding Optimal CPU/GPU Configurations
 After running **EvalutateSystem**, you can use either the **OptimalCPUConfigurationFinder** or the **OptimalGPUConfigurationFinder** determine the best CPU or GPU configurations (respectively) for your specific usecase: